MOEAFramework/MOEAFramework/docs/variables.md

 # Decision Variable Types

+Decision variables implement the `Variable` interface.
+We provide concrete classes for the following types.
+Please note that for convenience, we recommend using the `EncodingUtils` to create, read, and write to decision variables.
+It handles type checking and casting so you don't have to!

 ## Real

 Real-valued decision variables store numbers between $\pm \inf$ but are typically restricted to some finite lower and upper bounds.
 Internally these are